-Eligible activities An adult education mobility project must comprise one or more of the following activities: teaching/training assignments; structured courses or training events abroad; job shadowing A participating organisation can be: any public or private organisation active in the field of non-vocational adult education (defined as adult education organisation) any public or private organisation active in the labour market or in the fields of education, training and youth.
-For example, such organisations can be: an adult education school/institute/centre; Eligible participating an establishment for adult learners with special needs; a higher education institution (including those providing educational opportunities for adults); organisations a public or private, a small, medium or large enterprise (including social enterprises); a social partner or other representative of working life, including chambers of commerce, craft (professional associations and trade unions). commerce, craft/professional associations and trade unions; a public body at local, regional or national level; a research institute; a foundation; - a school/institute/educational centre; - a school/institute/educational centre; a non-profit organisation, association, NGO; a cultural organisation, library, museum; a body providing career guidance, professional councelling and information care. a body providing career guidance, professional counselling and information services.
+[ Eligible activities An adult education mobility project must comprise one or more of the following activities: teaching/training assignments; structured courses or training events abroad; job shadowing A participating organisation can be: any public or private organisation active in the field of non-vocational adult education (defined as adult education organisation) or any public or private organisation active in the labour market or in the fields of education, training and youth.
+For example, such organisations can be: an adult education school/institute/centre; an establishment for adult learners with special needs; a higher education institution (including those providing educational opportuni- Eligible participating organisations ties for adults); a public or private, a small, medium or large enterprise (including social enter- prises); - a social partner or other representative of working life, including chambers of commerce, craft/professional associations and trade unions; a public body at local, regional or national level; a research institute; a foundation; a school/institute/educational centre; a non-profit organisation, association, NGO; a cultural organisation, library, museum; a body providing career guidance, professional counselling and information ser- vices.
 Each organisation must be established in a Programme Country.
-Who can apply?
-A non-vocational adult education organisation sending its staff abroad; A non-vocational adult education organisation, acting as coordinator of a national mobility consortium of non-vocational adult education organisations.
+A non-vocational adult education organisation sending its staff abroad; Who can apply?
+A non-vocational adult education organisation, acting as coordinator of a national mobility consortium of non-vocational adult education organisations.
 Individuals cannot apply directly for a grant.
 Only the sending organisation needs to be identified at the time of applying for a grant.
 Number of participating organisations However, in the case of projects presented by a national mobility consortium, all members of the consortium must be from the same Programme Country and need to be identified at the time of applying for a grant.
 A consortium must comprise at least three adult education organisations.
 During the stage of implementation of the mobility project, minimum two organisations (at least one sending and at least one receiving organisation) from different Programme Countries must be involved.
 Duration of project 1 to 2 years.
 The applicant must choose the duration at application stage, based on the objective of the project and on the type of activities planned over time.
-Duration of activity From 2 days to 2 months, excluding travel time.
-The minimum 2 days must be consecutive.
+From 2 days to 2 months, excluding travel time.
+Duration of activity The minimum 2 days must be consecutive.
 Venue(s) of the activity Participants must carry out their mobility activity abroad, in another Programme Country.
 Eligible participants Staff in charge of adult education, in a working relation with the sending adult education organisation(s), as well as ther staff involved in the strategical development of the organisation.
 Where to apply?
 To the National Agency of the country in which the applicant organisation is established.
-L 1
+L L